alex-c/cobalt-parser/README.md

 # cobalt-parser
-A node-based parser for the Cobalt programming language.
+A parser for the Cobalt programming language.